 People get laid off and fired from their jobs all the time.
 The only difference here is you are preparing to give birth and bring a new human into the world.
 That has its own kind of uncertainty.
 I was so uncertain about so many things.
 How would I be as a mother?
 How would my career be affected?
 What would happen to our family?
 I grieved the loss of my job up until I gave birth.
 But once I gave birth, I realized we would all be okay.
 Find a good support system to help you grieve.
 Realize that you and your family will be okay with a little time.

-Many of these bullets should also help if you have kids and you’ve been laid off, or if there have been issues between you and your boss about working with kids at home – this situation happened earlier this year when COVID was new, and probably is still happening, unfortunately.
+Many of these bullets should also help if you have kids and you’ve been laid off, or if there have been issues between you and your boss about working with kids at home.
+It is hard to be laid off while pregnant!
 Consult with a lawyer, know your options and workplace rights, and stay strong!
 You’ll get through this, mama.